🔴Is Trump About To Start A War? 2025-10-22 18:06

 No, it makes sense.

-There, they're not really accurate.
+They're not really accurate.

-So what people are saying is that Amazon is going to get essentially get rid of half a million jobs, right?
+So what people are saying is that Amazon is going to essentially get rid of half a million jobs, right?

-So the New York Times, Amazon plans to replace more than half a million jobs with robots, and then you've got Fox Business Amazon plans to avoid hiring 600,000 workers through AI automation strategy to double sales by 2033.
+Amazon plans to avoid hiring 600,000 workers through AI automation strategy to double sales by 2033.

-The first headline is hey, make sure you click here.
+The first headline is, hey, make sure you click here.

 I couldn't see it.